rainbow-me/rainbowkit/packages/rainbow-button/README.md

 ### Custom Rainbow button

-You can also use the `RainbowButton.Custom` component for custom implementations and styling.
+The `RainbowButton.Custom` component is available for custom button implementations and styling.

 ```tsx
 <RainbowButton.Custom>